hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 ### Pattern 4 — Optional/rare columns

 If only a small percentage of rows use certain columns, move them out to avoid wide sparse rows.
+The term 'sparse' means *sparsely populated* — in a database context this refers to a column or table where most rows contain no value (`NULL`).

 ```sql
 CREATE TABLE user_marketing_optin (